KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 (load-project)
 ```

-You can also use Alembic to try out any libraries without adding them to your `project.clj`, by running
+You can also use Alembic to try out any libraries without adding them to your `project.clj`.
+For example, to add the [cheshire](https://github.com/dakrone/cheshire) library, run

 ``` clojure
 (use 'alembic.still)